How Sustainable Is Super Bowl LVII Between the Eagles and Chiefs?

 The annual event is more than just a football game.
 It's all about the big stadium, the trophy, the commercials, and even the parties.
 But believe it or not, the Super Bowl is more sustainable than most people realize.
 And the NFL is mindful of its carbon footprint.

 Environmental Impact of Sporting Events as a Whole

 Studies show millions of Americans tune into football games, whether they're viewing casually or are major fans.
-Specifically, in 2020, the television viewership of a regular-season NFL game was about 14.9 million.
+Last year, more than 99 million viewers tuned into the 2022 Super Bowl.

 With a massive audience, organizations need to pay close attention to the environmental impact of these sporting events.
 And big-time sports leagues like the NFL and the MBA can have a major influence on the people watching.

 Some of the world’s largest sporting events cause what are often unforeseen environmental consequences.
 Whether cities need to build new infrastructure to handle the mass crowds, upgrade the sanitation capabilities, increase energy capabilities, or find ways to manage food and waste, it all has a major impact on the environment.
 Not to mention, many viewers host watch parties, creating more waste and transportation emissions on a national level.

 According to Waste Management, the NFL, MLB, NBA, and NHL create roughly 35,000 tons of carbon dioxide each year—and that figure only represents waste generated by fans.